fametrano/fametrano.github.io/_pages/bbt202010-brescia.md

 Students attending the lessons are asked to solve the homework assignments for each lesson.
-Homeworks have a deadline and are not required/allowed for students that did not engage themselves during the semester activity.
+Homeworks have a deadline and are not required/allowed for students that did not actively partecipate to the semester activity.

 Homework can be tackled cooperatively by team of students,